Yosef-Solomon19/Scrimba-Unit-Converter/README.md

 &ensp;&ensp; - [] Adding different conversions such as temperature, and speed.

 Other potential features to be added in the near future:\
-&ensp;&ensp; - [] Display calculation when user clicks on the unit conversion they want.
+&ensp;&ensp; - [] Display result of the unit conversion the user wants to see when user clicks on the unit conversion they want i.e when user clicks length, user receives conversion result.